MicrosoftDocs/memdocs/memdocs/intune/protect/actions-for-noncompliance.md

 A *notification message template* can include multiple messages that are each for a different locale.
 When you specify multiple messages and locales, non-compliant end users receive the appropriate localized message based on their O365 preferred language.

-Add variables to the message to create a more custom email with dynamic content.
+Add variables to the message to create a personalized email with dynamic content.
 The following table describes the variables you can use in the subject line and body of the message.

 | Variable name | Token to use | Description |
 | --- | --- |--- |